listplot3d/ChannelSigExplorer/README.md

 More details could be found in [introduction](introduction) folder.

 ----------------
 Moreover, currently this is my hobby project to explore brainwave in order to improve personal practice in meditation.
-If you have found any interesting way to use this software, posting it by opening "issues" here would be very helpful to others!
+If you have found any interesting way to use this software, posting it by opening "issues" here would be very valuable!
 Cheers!